 The Asset Standards Authority (ASA) is an independent unit established within Transport for NSW, and is the network design and standards authority for NSW rail assets.
 The ASA is responsible for developing engineering governance and frameworks to support industry delivery in assurance of design, safety, integrity, construction and commissioning of transport assets for the whole asset life cycle.

 The ASA is also responsible for providing the standards for NSW rail assets, which industry organisations can use to deliver projects and manage assets in a more, innovative, safe and efficient manner.

-The ASA is governed by a Charter which outlines the roles and responsibilities of the ASA.
+The ASA is governed by a Charter (pdf 704KB) which outlines the roles and responsibilities of the ASA.